Free C2C crochet patterns (corner to corner crochet squares, letters + more)

 How do I change colors in a C2C crochet pattern?

-How do I join C2C crochet squares?
+How do I join C2C crochet panels?

-Can I resize these squares?
+Can I resize C2C crochet panels?

 How much yarn do I need for a C2C blanket?